gitter-badger/ngcloud/docs/develop.rst

 Building frontend CSS/JS
 ========================

-Javascript and CSS for builtin templates are built from CoffeeScript_ and Stylus_ sources under :file:`template_dev/src`, which provide succinct and maintainable syntax.
+Javascript and CSS for builtin templates are built from CoffeeScript_ and Stylus_ source files under :file:`template_dev/src`, grouped by pipeline name.
+Their syntax provides succinct and maintainable code base.

 From a frontend developer's point of view, their building process has been well-defined in **gulpfile.coffee** and been managed by Gulp.js_,

 .. code-block:: bash

     # under template_dev
-    gulp coffee     # generate js files under ./js gulp stylus     # generate css files under ./css gulp            # generate both js and css
+    gulp coffee     # generate js files under ./dev/<pipe_name>/js gulp stylus     # generate css files under ./dev/<pipe_name>/css gulp            # generate both js and css

-    gulp release    # generate both js and css under ngcloud/pipe/report/static
+    gulp release    # generate both to ngcloud/pipe/report/<pipe_name>/static

     gulp clean

+Therefore, by appending ``template_dev/dev/<pipe_name>`` to :py:attr:`Report.static_roots <ngcloud.report.Report.static_roots>` so the latest CSS/JSs can overwrite older versions.
+For example, putting path ``template_dev/dev/shared`` *after* :py:func:`~ngcloud.pipe.get_shared_static_root` will overwrite built-in shared CSS/JSs.

+**<pipe_name>** is defined inside **gulpfile.coffee**.

 From a Python developer's point of view, learning the frontend knowledge requires great effort.
 So these details have been hidden inside **setup.py**.
+One may not be interested what's going on for template changes but just want to test the new ones.

-Every time source are updated and new CSS/JS build is required, run
+Then every time source are updated and new CSS/JS build is required, run

 .. code-block:: bash

     python setup.py build_frontend

-This will have the same effect as **gulp release**.
+This will have the same effect as **gulp release**, which *replaces* the old CSS/JSs with new ones.

 .. warning::